 roots, and how each is correctly planted.
 How to

 purchase healthy potted plants and their correct

 You’d be amazed at

 overgrown patch of daylily, hosta, coral bell, Iris,

 take home dozens of new starter sized plants from

 the plant divisions we'll be creating, and

-THE LIVING EARTH.
+LIVING EARTH.
+Garden

 a 3 hour workshop.

 Most garden problems are rooted in incorrect soil

-soil preparation, neglected soil health, or lack
+preparation, neglected soil health, or lack of

 many garden products we routinely apply.

-Learn more about
+Learn more about the

 fascinating world that is the life cycle underground

 in your garden, and how to maintain soil health.

 of organic matter and choices;